 Horses do not absorb intact proteins from the diet.
 Instead, the proteins in forages, grasses, and grains, are broken down by enzymes in the small intestine.

-The individual amino acids or peptides (short chains of 2-3 amino acids) are subsequently absorbed into the blood.
-These are used by all cells of the body to make the proteins the horse requires.
+The individual amino acids or small peptides (short chains of 2-3 amino acids) are subsequently absorbed into the blood.
+These are used by all cells of the body to make the proteins your horse requires.

 Types of Amino Acids